GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Special tokens have been added in the vocabulary, make sure the associated word embeddings are fine-tuned or trained.

-We create the quantization configuration, now we tell it to quantize to only 1 bit and also to use a group_size of 8
+We create the quantization configuration, now we tell it to quantize to just 1 bit and also to use a group_size of 8

 from transformers import GPTQConfig